itzpremsingh/github-ssh-guide/README.md

 This guide shows you how to:

 * ✅ Set up SSH with GitHub
+* ✍️ Set your Git name and email
 * ⬆️ Upload (push) files to GitHub
 * ⬇️ Download (clone) files from GitHub